Optimizing Instructions and Demonstrations for Multi-Stage Language Model Programs: Conclusion

 \section{Conclusion}

-We formalize the problem of optimizing LM programs by searching over the possible prompts (\S \ref{sec:problem-statement}).
-We identify two challenges of LM program optimization: (1) proposal generation and (2) credit assignment during optimization.
-We address these challenges using three proposal generation and three credit assignment strategies (\S \ref{sec:design}) and explore a representative subset of the algorithms (\S \ref{sec:optimizers}) using new benchmark of diverse tasks (\S \ref{sec:benchmark}).
-Our findings show that optimizing few-shot demonstrations is very powerful, but instruction optimization can be essential for complex task specifications, and jointly optimizing both is highly effective.
+We formalize the problem of optimizing prompts in LM programs (\S \ref{sec:problem-statement}).
+We identify two key challenges of LM program prompt optimization: (1) proposal of a small set of high-quality prompts and (2) credit assignment during optimization.
+We address these challenges using three proposal generation and three credit assignment strategies (\S \ref{sec:design}) and explore a representative subset of optimizer algorithms (\S \ref{sec:optimizers}) using a new benchmark of diverse tasks (\S \ref{sec:benchmark}).
+Our findings show that optimizing few-shot demonstrations is very powerful, but instruction optimization can be essential for complex task specifications with multiple conditional rules.
+Finally, we find that jointly optimizing both instructions and demonstrations using the MIPRO optimizer is the most effective approach in five out of seven settings.